ueno-llc/gsap-tools/README.md

 - Timescale
 - Draggable UI
 - Updated timelines
-- TimelineLite and TimelineMax ready
+- Timelines details

 ## How to use it

-**Add GsapTools component globally to your application**

-You only need to add it once
+**First, add GsapTools component globally to your application.** You only need to do this once.

 ```js
 import GsapTools from 'gsap-tools';